SeaOfNodes/Simple/chapter07/README.md

 branches of the `if` statement.
 In the case of the `if` statement, the phis are created at the merge point when we already know the definitions that are being merged.

-The essential idea for loop constructs is to eagerly create phis for all names in the symbol tables as we enter the loop's `if` condition, since we do not know which names will be redefined inside the body of the loop.
+The essential idea for loop constructs is to eagerly create phis for all names in the symbol tables *before* we enter the loop's `if` condition, since we do not know which names will be redefined inside the body of the loop.
 When the loop terminates, we go back and remove unnecessary phis.
 We call this approach the "eager phi" approach.[^2]